Thailand's beach resorts have reopened to domestic tourists. Here's what guests can expect

 Hua HIn, Thailand (CNN) — For travelers around the world, visiting a tropical beach resort in Thailand feels like a far-off dream right now due to Covid-19 travel restrictions.

-The country's borders remain closed to international travelers and plans for an aviation "bubble" with other nations continue to sputter.
+The country's borders remain closed to international tourists and plans for an aviation "bubble" with other nations continue to sputter.

 Thailand's tourism sector, which contributes close to 15% of its GDP according to the World Bank, has been severely impacted.